chengpeiquan/bassist/packages/bassist/README.md

-# Bassist
+# bassist

-I play bass, hence the name.
+I play bass, so enjoy the name.

 ## License